-Our results suggest that roughly 75 percent of the elderly population has a bequest motive.
+The results in this paper suggest that roughly 75 percent of the elderly population has a bequest motive.
 Households with a bequest motive spend about 25 percent less on personal outlays on average.
 Of the 78 percent of net wealth that is estimated to be bequeathed by single households aged 70 and older, 53 percent is accounted for by a bequest motive.
 Although we also report results that are consistent with both an altruistic and strategic bequest motive, none of the evidence is significant.
-This is in line with the literature which suggests the desire to die with positive net worth is largely for egoistic reasons.1
+This is in line with the literature which suggests the desire to die with positive net worth is largely for egoistic reasons.2